CARV-ICS-FORTH/taz/README.md

 Taz has been developped in the [DEEP-SEA project](https://www.deep-projects.eu/).
 We thankfully acknowledge the support of the European Commission and the Greek General Secretariat for Research and Innovation under the EuroHPC Programme through project DEEP-SEA (GA-955606).
 National contributions from the involved state members (including the Greek General Secretariat for Research and Innovation) match the EuroHPC funding.

-Taz is distributed under the Apache License, Version 2.0; of which a copy is enclosed.
+Taz is distributed under the GNU LESSER GENERAL PUBLIC LICENSE (LGPL), Version 2.1; of which a copy is enclosed.